 Almost every washing machine uses the same operating principles.
 You load the laundry, add the detergent or pod, sometimes you add fabric conditioners.
 You select the washing program.
 Push the start button.
 The machine locks its door, fills the drum with water.
 It washes, rinses, drains the water, it spins the drum, eventually ends wash and unlocks its door.
-Its cycle is usually wash, rinse, drain, spin, and end.
+Its cycle is usually washing, rinse, drain, spin, and end.

 I found it hard to accept that the washing machine had stopped working because I had done laundry the week before!
 You see, it felt like one of those times when you find it hard to accept a piece of information you believe to be the truth.

 I was disappointed each time I returned to the washing machine because I hoped that the clothes would have been washed.
 The washing machine would only fill the drum with water.
 I kicked the washing machine at times, I hit it at times hoping that my kick and slap would jolt it to work.

 Why did I Kick and slap the washing machine?